 By 1932 the t-shirt had become so sought after that students would steal them from their football team so they had to be printed with ‘property of USC’.
 The ‘Gob’ shirt was then introduced in 1938 by Sears and sold for less than a quarter.
 The earliest printed t-shirts are thought to be ones made to promote the Wizard of Oz in 1939.
 The cover of Life magazine in 1942 showed the first photo of a printed t-shirt and Mickey Mouse starts to adorn the ubiquitous garment a few years later.
 By 1948 t-shirts are already being becoming political statements when New York governor, Thomas E. Dewey runs for president.
 However it was in 1951 when Hollywood truly sealed the iconic status of the t-shirt when it was worn by Marlon Brando in A Streetcar named Desire.

-Since then the t-shirt has travelled the world, shouted political slogans and had smiley faces, always loved and often ironic.
+Since then the t-shirt has traveled the world, shouted political slogans and had smiley faces, always loved and often ironic.
 I remember squeezing into my little sister’s t-shirts as a teenager to try to get a cute cropped look – I must have looked pretty silly!

 As denim is such a reliable favourite in our wardrobes and brilliantly functional for our kids I thought it would interesting to find out about it's history.